ZyanyaRios/cse15l-lab-reports/LabReport3.md

 ```
 Two lines were changed.

-The issue was resolved by changing the array the data was being sorted to.
-Before the data from `newArray` was being assorted into `arr` array, however, `newArray` is an empty array.
+The bug was resolved by changing the array the data was being sorted to.
+Before the data from `newArray` was being assorted into `arr` array, however, `newArray` is an empty array and does not have the correct values we want to reverse.
-Hence, the data that is being assorted into `arr` would be of the incorrect values.
+Hence, the data that is being assorted into `arr` is of the incorrect values.

 So we want to sort `arr` data into `NewArray` in reverse order and return the `newArray`.
+To do this, `arr` is changed to the right side in the for loop and `NewArray` is placed on the left side.
+By setting up the code like this, we grab the values of `arr` and correctly add the values to the correct order of index in the  `newArray` array.

 ## Part 2 - Researching Commands
 Find 4 interesting command-line options or alternate ways to use the command you chose: `find` command
 <br>
-1) `find -name`
+1) `find -name` The `-name` argument finds files or directories under a specified name
 2) `find -type`
 3) `find -maxdepth`
 4) `find -size`